Chemical Disclosure Resolution Template to Protect Local Right-to-Know

 View the video.

-- Director's Report: Declarations of Justice by Louis Zeller
+- Director's Report: I Am Because You Are by Louis Zeller

 On September 2, 2014, a public forum on hydrofracking was held in Franklin, NC, moderated by Sen. Jim Davis, R-Franklin, a co-sponsor of S786, the legislation that opened NC to fracking when it passed in June, 2014.
 Invited speakers on the panel were Commissioner Jim Womack of the Mining and Energy Commission, Therese Vick, Healthy Sustainable Campaign Coordinator at Blue Ridge Environmental Defense League, Sen. Andrew Brock, R-Davie, and Jeffrey Warren, science and energy adviser for the Office of the President Pro Tempore of the NC Senate.
 During the question-and-answer session, pre-written questions from the audience were randomly drawn.
 If you would like to read additional responses to the questions posed by the public at this forum, email Jim.Davis@ncleg.net with "fracking forum questions" in the subject line and ask to be added to the Q&A list.
 This forum was held in preparation for the Mining and Energy Commission hearing in Cullowhee on September 12, 6 p.m. at the Liston B. Ramsey Regional Activity Center, 92 Catamount Road, at Western Carolina University.
 Video courtesy of the Canary Coalition, a grassroots environmental non-profit organization based in Sylva, NC.